X-ray (Radiography) - Chest

 You must hold very still and may be asked to keep from breathing for a few seconds while the x-ray picture is taken to reduce the possibility of a blurred image.
 The technologist will walk behind a wall or into the next room to activate the x-ray machine.

-The chest x-ray examination is usually completed within 15 minutes.
+The entire chest x-ray examination, from positioning to obtaining and verifying the images, is usually completed within 15 minutes.

 Additional views may be required within hours, days or months to evaluate any changes in the chest.